GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 these arguments have been discussed earlier.
 It is useful when you need to read a series of files (e.g., from a list with filenames) or want to specify the items to read using a UNIX wildcard specification.
-Note: If used with :ref:`GMT_DATASET <struct-dataset>` or :ref:`GMT_TEXTSET <struct-textset>` then you will receive an array of structures as well.
-Typically, many data/text files are read into separate tables that all form part of a single SET (this is what GMT_Read_Data_ does), but if GMT_Read_Group_ is used on the same arguments then an array of one-table sets will be returned instead.
+Note: If used with :ref:`GMT_DATASET <struct-dataset>` then you will receive an array of structures as well.
+Typically, many data files are read into separate tables that all form part of a single SET (this is what GMT_Read_Data_ does), but if GMT_Read_Group_ is used on the same arguments then an array of one-table sets will be returned instead.
 The purpose of your application will dictate which form is more convenient.